M&A, valuations, and capital advisory for Prince George businesses

 01 / Mergers and acquisitions.

 We act as M&A advisor and mid-market business broker for Prince George business owners on sell-side and buy-side transactions, management buyouts, recapitalizations, and shareholder transitions.
 Whether the situation is a forestry services company for sale in Prince George, a mining supply business serving northern operations, a construction company evaluating a transition, or a healthcare or professional services firm considering its options, many northern BC mandates involve founders who have built substantial businesses during periods of resource sector growth and are evaluating a sale or ownership transition for the first time.
 We run structured, confidential processes designed to find the right buyer and negotiate terms that reflect the full value of what the owner has built.
-Learn more about our M&A advisory
+Learn more about selling or buying a business

 02 / Business valuations.